MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-service-principal-auth.md

 ## Next steps

-In this article, we have covered authentication via service principal, which is one of the ways in which developers can authenticate in the Azure SDK for Java.
-There are other authentication methods that readers may wish to review:
+This article has covered authentication via service principal, which is one of the ways you can authenticate in the Azure SDK for Java.
+The following articles describe additional authentication methods:

 * [Azure authentication in development environments](java-sdk-identity-dev-env-auth.md)
 * [Authenticating applications hosted in Azure](java-sdk-identity-azure-hosted-auth.md)